CrunchyData/pg_featureserv/hugo/content/examples/_index.md

 weight: 40
 ---

-We're currently working on adding examples of using `pg_featureserv` in this guide.
+The examples in this section help further illustrate how `pg_featureserv` is used.

-In the meantime, we'd encourage you to check this [Github repository](https://github.com/pramsey/examples-pgsql-full-text) for a heat map demo and an address autocomplete demo.
+We encourage you to check this [Github repository](https://github.com/pramsey/examples-pgsql-full-text) for a heat map demo and an address autocomplete demo, including sample source code so you can run the demos in a browser.